pedrolamarao/metal/README.md

 # verify

-Psys is verified by a technique orchestrating QEMU and GDB to watch for "asserts".
+Psys is verified by a technique described below.
-In short, the image stores into a known symbol which the test driver "watches" by driving GDB.
-We are in the middle of improving this by publishing Gradle plugins for each tool.

 To check: `./gradlew check`

+## Psys Test Protocol

+Psys tests start when control reaches `_test_start` and finish when control reaches `_test_finish`.
+During test execution, Psys tests progress when the value stored into `_test_control` changes.

+When `_test_control` changes, let `old` be the old value and `new` be the new value.
+If `old` is zero then test has entered stage `new`.
+Else, if `new` is zero then test stage `old` has failed.
+Else, test stage `old` has succeeded.

+## Psys Test Driver

+This project implements Psys test protocol orchestrating QEMU and GDB.
+While QEMU executes the program, GDB watches for `_test_start`, `_test_finish` and `_test_control`.
+The test driver controls GDB via MI to react appropriately.

+This technique is implemented as Gradle tasks with Groovy source in `buildSrc`.
+For Multiboot programs, see `TestMultibootRescue` in `multiboot.groovy`.

 # use